e-Spirit/javascript-content-api-library/README.md

 You can also include remote projects if you want to use remote media.

 For this you can add another parameter called `remotes` to the config.
-There it expects an object, which requires a unique name as key and the corresponding project id as value.
+This parameter expects an object, which requires a unique name as key and the corresponding project id as value.
 For example:

 ```typescript
 {